Techcps/GSP-Short-Trick/Speech to Text Transcription with the Cloud Speech API/tehcps048.md

 ```

 ## 🚨 Check your progress on Task 1-3
-## ❌ Do not run the next command until you get the on Task 1-3
+## ❌ Do not run the next command until you get the score on Task 1-3

 ```
 cat > request.json <<EOF_CP